hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > They've this advantage — as you mostly find
 >
-> In such form'd sets, the blind there lead the blind.
+> In such formed sets, the blind there lead the blind.
 >
 > Bel.
 With such directors, I'm induced to ask,
 >